Latest News

 Tickets

-Everyone who wants a ticket to the Festival must be registered, and that includes children aged 13, 14 and 15.
+Everyone who wanted a ticket to the Festival must have been registered, and that includes children aged 13, 14 and 15.
 Each ticket features a photograph of the person in whose name it is registered and will be non-transferable.

 For more details about registering and ticket information click here.